KDE/kapidox/README.md

 `xdot`, can be used instead of `dot` to display the graph:

-    kf5dot-generate ~/dots/tier*/*/*.dot --framework kcrash --qt | tred | xdot
+    depdiagram-generate ~/dots/tier*/*/*.dot --framework kcrash --qt | tred | xdot

 #### Generating all diagrams at once

-You can use the kf5dot-generate-all tool to generate diagrams for all frameworks at once:
+You can use the depdiagram-generate-all tool to generate diagrams for all frameworks at once:

-    kf5dot-generate-all ~/dots ~/pngs
+    depdiagram-generate-all ~/dots ~/pngs

 This command creates two pngs for each framework: "$framework.png" and "$framework-simplified.png" (same diagram, ran through tred).
 It also creates a